 Situations in which we will use your personal information

-We may need all the categories of information in the list above to allow us to perform our professional services and to enable us to comply with legal obligations.
-In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties provided your interests and fundamental rights do not override those interests.
-The situations in which we will process your personal information are listed below.
+We may need all the categories of information in the list above to allow us to perform our professional services and to enable us to comply with legal obligations

-- Making arrangements for the termination of our working relationship
+• Making arrangements for the termination of our business relationship with you

 If you fail to provide personal information

 If you fail to provide certain information when requested, we may not be able to perform the contract we have entered into with you or the entity in which you have an interest (such as paying you or providing a benefit), or we may be prevented from complying with our legal obligations.